yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/web-sdk-menu-structure-options.md

 metadata:
   robots: index
 ---
-This document presents two improved menu structure options for the Yuno Web SDK documentation section.
+This page presents two improved menu structure options for the Yuno Web SDK documentation section.
 Both options use only existing pages and aim to create a more intuitive user experience.

 ## Research approach